wonma/100-days-of-code/log.md

 **Thoughts**
 - I realized how important creating an effective, efficient HTMl structure is.
 It inevitably affects the CSS markup accordingly.
 I need to see many good examples and practice them repeatedly.
 Again, where the patience matters the most.

+---

+### Day 121: February 27, Monday

+**Today's Progress**
+[Natours CSS Project]
+- Corrected the HTML structure and CSS of the hamburger menu.

+**Thoughts**
+- Right mindset is everything.
+Start with gratitude that I can learn this technology with great resources and assure yourself that you will get there as long as you stick to it.
 <!--

 <!-- ### Day 1: June 27, Monday